(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 morning to find themselves suddenly impoverished, while the beancounter

-has migrated to its usual nesting place, Brazil.
-See also, "Assassins,
+has migrated to its usual nesting place and sanctuary, Brazil.
+See also,

 ANTITRUST LAWS--Laws designed to prevent unfair